 Workplace Diversity at Christmas: Not Everyone Celebrates It

-Christmas may be the most wonderful time of the year for some, but what about those who don’t celebrate Christmas?
+Christmas may be the most wonderful time of the year for some, but what about those who find it challenging or don’t celebrate it at all?

-Christmas is traditionally a Christian holiday, marking the birth of Jesus Christ.
-Although today the festivities have more to do with exchanging gifts, wearing ugly jumpers and eating too much turkey, the religious affiliation still exists.
+Although today the festivities have more to do with exchanging gifts, wearing festive jumpers and eating too much turkey, a religious affiliation still exists.

-Diversity is one of the things that companies should celebrate, so why should it be any different during the holiday season?
-Continue reading to learn how to navigate different employees’ beliefs this festive season and discover how Trickle can help.
+Diversity is one of the things that companies should celebrate, but how can organisations navigate different employees’ beliefs this festive season?

 The Importance of Diversity in the Workplace